 Prop Committee ~ Jason McBride is our Prop lead and if you like building things, then this is a spot for you!

 Pit Crew ~ These volunteers help members of the band, pit and drum line get equipment, speakers and drum major podiums to the field for the halftime shows at football games and competitions.
 We have a set amount of time to get everything on the field, do our show and get back off the field.

 Chaperones for Football Games & Competitions ~ Experience marching band from the field level.
 Help keep the kids safe, supplied, and happy at football games and competitions.
 It’s so much fun and a great way to get to know the kids.

 Football Chaperones ~ Chaperones are responsible for the general safety of our students to and from the stadium as well as at the game.
 Chaperones arrive at the school, oversee attendance performed by our drum majors, manage student behavior during travel, help during games (Take students to the bathroom, help the pit crew push things on the field, hand out waters), and cleanup upon return.
 The best thing about being a football game chaperone, you not only get in into the games for free and get the best seats in the house, but you also get to hang with some awesome students on a Friday night!

 Meals ~ Susan Ghylsels & Sara Zielinski lead this big job, but they need help feeding all 100 band students and staff.
 They feed the students and staff supper during band camp and will also give the students a snack (or meal) before or after their competitions.

-Social/Banquet Committee ~ Amy Breuer & Karen Gharajanloo is our leads for this committee.
-They coordinate the Marching Bands Halloween party and Marching Band Banquet and always need help come time to decorate!
+Social/Banquet Committee ~ Responsible for coordinating the Marching Band Halloween party, Marching Band Banquet and end of year spring banquet.
+There is always the need for additional help come time to decorate!